 I grew up in Burbank IL, the south side.
 I moved north near O'hare in 2000, to the location that I live now.

 There is a forest preserve across the street.
 Nature next door was a big selling point to my location.
 A perfect grounding point with mother earth.
-I was spending as much free time as I could walking the paths through the woods, exploring the area, relaxing and finding my inner peace with the herds of deer and animals that roam the area.
+I was spending as much free time as I could walking and riding my bike on the paths through the woods, exploring the area, relaxing and finding my inner peace with the herds of deer and animals that roam the area.
 It was an amazing place and even more amazing once I learned about the history of this location.

 My father passed away in 2003 from a massive heart attack out of nowhere.
 Boom , he was gone.